QuakedK/Oneclick/Unsupported Features.md

 (VPN)

-Oneclick disables services that mess with VPN connection, as of now I haven't investigated a fix.
-Things like Exitlag and cloudflare warp are affected.
+Oneclick disables services that mess with VPN connection, Vpn's/Apps like Exitlag and Cloudflare Warp are affected.

+Cloudflare Warp can easily be fixed by enabling WLAN AutoConfig and Windows Connection Manager.

+Open CMD and paste

+sc config "WlanSvc" start=auto

+sc config "Wcmsvc" start=auto

+then restart.
 ___

 (Snipping Tool)